solita/laundry/README.md

 ```

 ### Customized production installations

+ The `laundry` [production installation instructions ](#production-installation-with-docker-and-gvisor-runsc) set up ClamAV to run in a container.
+You can customize it to suit your environment.
+Please refer to the official [ClamAV docker documentation](https://docs.clamav.net/manual/Installing/Docker.html) to see different options.

 You can install and run a customized `laundry` with alternative sandboxing, such as [nsjail](https://github.com/google/nsjail).
 The scripts in `programs/` will be executed by the `laundry` HTTP API, thus you have the option to customize their behaviour; Clone the repository and edit the contents of `programs/` to match your needs.